dhiway/cord/README.md

 # CORD

-The CORD nodes use Parity Substrate and KILT modules as the underlying technology stack with DID, CType, Attestation and hierarchical Trust Modules.
+The CORD node implementation uses Parity Substrate and KILT modules as the underlying technology stack with DID, #MARK Type, #MARKS and hierarchical Trust Modules.

 - [CORD](#cord)
     - [Key Management](#key-management)